pankajchejara23/Stats-in-R/Session-8 & 9/ReadMe.md

 ### Why we do statistical test?

 As we have already discussed that we often do not have access to entire population.
 Instead we have access to a small portion of population known as sample.
 We use this sample to infer knowledge about the population.

 Following are  few example to explain it further.

 * We collected  a sample of height data from  students studying in university X. We computed the average of our sample and obtained the average height of students in our sample.
 Now we want to test whether the average height found in our sample is the same for the population.
-* We collected a two samples from  two universities' students' salary.
+* We collected  two samples from  two universities' students' salary.
 We want to see is there any difference between average salary between two universities or not.
 * We collected two samples of test scores of  same classroom at the start of semester and end of semester.
 We wanted to test whether the students test scores' were improved significanlty or not.
 * We collected a salary sample of people working in Tallinn with their education levels (e.g., primary, secondary, bachelors, master, doctorate).
 We want to test is there any significant difference in salary among these various levels of education levels.